iskendria-pub/iskendria/DESIGN.md

 ## Maintaining Local Data

 The Client and the Major tool should access a common Data Access Object (DAO) component that maintains the local database.
-The DAO should subscribe to the Sawtooth events.
-It should translate each packet of event data to an instance of Event.
+It should expose a function to receive Sawtooth events.
+The function should translate each incoming event to an Event object.
 An Event should be able to apply itself to a database/sql transaction object.
-Finally, the common database component should provide methods to query the database resulting in structs holding data elements that are relevant within Alexandria.
+Finally, the DAO component should provide methods to query the database resulting in structs holding data elements that are relevant within Alexandria.
 For example, the DAO should have methods like SearchPersonByKey(), IsBootstrapped() and GetPrices().

+Subscribing to Sawtooth events should not be in the DAO component to make the DAO component easier to test.

 ## Packages